 - Pounding in your chest, neck, or ears

 If you are consistently suffering from the above then you may have high blood pressure and need to consult your doctor.

 High Blood Pressure Concerns For Men

 Earlier it was thought that only elderly men were affected by high blood pressure.
-But recent medical data shows not just men in their 40s, 50s and 60s, high blood pressure is also common in younger men, (35 and less) and should be taken just as seriously as in their older counterparts.
+But recent medical data shows high blood pressure symptoms in men are also common in younger men, (35 and less) and should be taken just as seriously as in their older counterparts.

 High blood pressure or hypertension kills nearly 1.5 million people every year in South-East Asia as hypertension affects the major organs & functions of the human body such as:

 Narrowed Arteries –